stefanofa/awesome/TOPICS.md

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.

-*   [Ackee-Blockchain/wake](https://github.com/Ackee-Blockchain/wake) - Wake is a Python-based Solidity development and testing framework with built-in vulnerability detectors
+*   [Ackee-Blockchain/wake](https://github.com/Ackee-Blockchain/wake) - Wake is a Python-based Solidity development and fuzz testing framework with built-in vulnerability detectors for building secure Ethereum dApps.

 *   [stryker-mutator/stryker-js](https://github.com/stryker-mutator/stryker-js) - Mutation testing for JavaScript and friends